• VAT-free shipping outside Norway

 These herbs can be integrated into daily life in several ways to support digestive health:

-• Herbal teas: A daily cup of tea after meals can provide a soothing effect and support digestion.
-Lemon balm and fennel are especially popular because of their pleasant taste.
+• Herbal tea: A daily cup of tea after meals can have a calming effect and support digestion.
+Lemon balm and fennel teas are particularly popular due to their pleasant taste.

 • Tinctures: Practical for quick intake, especially for people with busy routines.
 Tinctures provide a concentrated dose and are easy to dose.